psycopg/psycopg/docs/basic/copy.rst

         while data := await f.read():
             await copy.write(data)

-The `AsyncCopy` object documentation describe the signature of the asynchronous methods and the differences from its sync `Copy` counterpart.
+The `AsyncCopy` object documentation describes the signature of the asynchronous methods and the differences from its sync `Copy` counterpart.